jbaek7023/LinuxConfiguration/README.md

 ```
 ### 11. Ensure that another user (such as grader) is allowed to remote/ssh login and sudo before disabling the remote root login, otherwise, the server could get irreversibly locked.
 1. Login to VM and copy authorized key file to the grader's ssh directory.

 ```
-ssh -i ~/.ssh/[RSA file] root@35.166.123.172
+ssh -i ~/.ssh/[RSA file] grader@35.166.123.172 -p 2200
+su root
 cp /root/.ssh/authorized_keys /home/grader/.ssh/
 ```

-2. copy the content of the udacity_key.pib from local machine to the authorized key file.
+2. copy the content of the udacity_key.rsa from local machine to the authorized key file.
 3. Change the permission of ssh file, authorized key.
 Change owner of the ssh file.

 ```
 sudo chmod 700 /home/grader/.ssh
 sudo chmod 644 /home/grader/.ssh/authorized_keys